 Jumping back a few years, in 2002, Frank Harrell, AKA Cowboy Frank, became the webmaster for the Atlantic States Gay Rodeo Association (ASGRA).
 One of the projects he envisioned and eventually carried out, was to place complete scanned copies of all the past ASGRA rodeo programs on the association's website.
 A feat he finally accomplished after several years of begging and pleading for copies of old programs.

 In 2005, Frank became the webmaster for IGRA, a job he still holds (as of this writing) with a 4 year hiatus between 2011 and 2015.
 He had a vision to do the same kind of presentation with all past gay rodeo programs, but, because he lived in Virginia, extended access to the archives in Denver, which would have been neccessary for such a project, was not practical.

 In 2009, Gregory Hinton became interested in a recent Ebay auction where the famous shirts from the film "Brokeback Mountain" had been purchased by a collector.
-Gregory worked with the buyer and arranged for the long-term loan of the shirts to the Autry National Center in Los Angles.
+Gregory worked with the collector and arranged for the long-term loan of the shirts to the Autry National Center in Los Angles.

 Gregory also placed a call to then IGRA president Brian Helander and upon learning that there was an actual archives of gay rodeo artifacts, worked, at the request of President Helander, to formulate an agreement between the Autry and IGRA.
 Gregory and Patrick went to work to have much of the existing archives donated to the Autry for permanent storage, in a proper environment, and available to historical researchers.
-The first transfer of about half of the archives occurred on July 22, 2009.
+The transfer of about half of the archives to the Autry occurred on July 22, 2009.